Beacon playmakers to hold annual sale

 There are also many volunteer opportunities throughout the year, she says, such as watering the gardens at University Settlement twice a week in season or lending a hand at classes and play groups at the library and Beacon Rec.

 “It’s a wonderful way, especially if you’re new to Beacon and have young children, to connect with others,” Verdesi says.
 See weeplayproject.org.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.